YairHalberstadt/stronginject/Samples/Wpf/README.md

 ## Debugging

-The Wpf app is not built by the Debug/Release configurations as it can only be built on windows.
-To debug the app change the configuration to Wpf, and then run/debug as normal.
+The WPF app is not built by the Debug/Release configurations as it can only be built on windows.
+To debug the app change the configuration to WPF, and then run/debug as normal.

 ## Dependency Injection in WPF